 AWS, Microsoft Azure, and GCP are the most popular public clouds.
 Customers and businesses can rent computing power, storage, and applications on demand via the internet from anywhere in the world.

-The best advantage of using the public cloud is that you can use software and services like Microsoft Office 365 or Salesforce without investing in or managing on-premises Infrastructure.
+The best advantage of public cloud is you can use software and services like Microsoft Office 365 or Salesforce without investing in or managing on-premises infrastructure , this process is similar to taking something on rent rather than purchase.

 The private cloud has three main benefits: